Are invisible speakers expensive?

 As a part of a whole-house audio system, invisible speakers will increase your budget around 10% per room.

 Consider the cost of a distributed audio system in a typical living room.
 The cost of electronics, wiring, automation, and everyday speakers puts you around $10k.
 Switch to invisibles and your budget inches up to $11k.
 A 10% overall increase in cost.
 Part of that cost is the speaker itself.
 Invisible speakers are more complicated to build, and use expensive materials for durability.
-So a LW1200 speaker, at $750 each, is more expensive than a sonically similar
+So a LW1210 speaker, at $650 each, is more expensive than a sonically similar high-end architectural speaker.

 Now add the cost of installation.
 Invisible speakers require an additional site visit from your Integrator.
 During the first visit, the integrator may choose to install an optional backbox.